Skip to main content

 Note(s):

-The figures did not include non-technical staff.
+(1) The figures did not include Part-time sales.

 All the percentages are rounded to nearest 0.1%.